Designing Singapore Stories

 Singapore, Textile Design –

-SANTHI AND SARI TUNAS create stunning textiles that project Singapore for their BINARY STYLE label.
-You can use their prints for your ZOOM conference-call background scenery
+Twin sisters SANTHI AND SARI TUNAS set aside their careers as architects to create stunning textiles that project Singapore for their BINARY STYLE label

 TO MAKE YOUR ZOOM video-conferencing calls more Singapore-inspired, textile design brand Binary Style lets you customise their prints for your background images.
 They are known for their silk scarves with local scenes such as Kampong Glam, Tiong Bahru, satay seller fans, HDB scenes, local birds and Peranakan motifs.